| Home | Nature Diary | Flora | Fauna | Fungi | Events |

 |

-16th: Between the showers The weather is serioulsy weird - at times we have three or four layes on and doors have to be shut when in the house.
+16th: Between the showers The weather is seriously weird - at times we have three or four layers on and doors have to be shut when in the house.
 Our walks are a mixture of sitting on benches in the sunshine and dodging torrential raindrops.
 And that easterly keeps persisting!!
 Nonetheless we enjoy invertebrate spotting where we can AND listening to the greenfinches who seem to be making a bit of a come back - we see them regularly on the feeders and hear them in most of the fields.
 This is excellent news!!
 A plant Bug Pinalitus cervinus and the Yellow Dung Fly - the most common fly we are seeing at the moment

 Cuckoo flower ![]() |